NPDebs/pre-seeds-research-101/episodes/the-research-process.md

 In short: **you don’t have to get it all right on the first try.**
 But you do need a process that helps you notice when something needs to change—and gives you the tools to adjust.

+## Reflection

+Think on a real-world problem that interests you.
+Which of the 10 research stages do you think would be the most challenging for you, and why?

 ## What’s Next?